jase-d-ace/project-two-magic-the-info-gathering/README.md

 * Time constraints - I don't see this project being particularly DIFFICULT (not to say that it won't be challenging), but my main worry is that this will take a whoooooooooooooooooooooooole lot of time.
 * Dual AJAX calls might be a small issue if I'm not careful with which API I'm hitting with each one.
 * The Magic: the Gathering API is a little wonky, and the data I get back (according to POSTMAN) is formatted a little strangely
-* As of right this second, I'm not sure how a second model will come into play.
+* Two models that work with two tables that will eventually join will be a bit of a challenge.

 ## Techs used
 * Front End: HTML, CSS, JavaScript